whosonfirst/go-whosonfirst-spelunker/cmd/wof-spelunker-index/README.md

 ```

 Where {QUERY_PARAMETERS} may be one or more of the following:
-* `debug` - A boolean value to configure the underlying OpenSearch client to write request and response bodies to STDOUT.
+* `debug={BOOLEAN}`.
+A boolean value to configure the underlying OpenSearch client to write request and response bodies to STDOUT.
-* `insecure` - A boolean value to disable TLS "InsecureSkipVerify" checks (for custom certificate authorities and the like).
+* `insecure={BOOLEAN}`.
+A boolean value to disable TLS "InsecureSkipVerify" checks (for custom certificate authorities and the like).
-* `require-tls` – A boolean value to ensure that all connections are made over HTTPS even if the OpenSearch port is not 443.
+* `require-tls={BOOLEAN}`.
+A boolean value to ensure that all connections are made over HTTPS even if the OpenSearch port is not 443.
-* `username` – The OpenSearch username for authenticated connections.
+* `username={STRING}`.
+The OpenSearch username for authenticated connections.
-* `password` – The OpenSearch password for authenticated connections.
+* `password={STRING}`.
+The OpenSearch password for authenticated connections.
-* `aws-credentials-uri` – A a valid `aaronland/go-aws-auth` URI used to create a Golang AWS authentication config used to sign requests to an AWS-hosted OpenSearch instance.
+* `aws-credentials-uri={STRING}`.
+A a valid `aaronland/go-aws-auth` URI used to create a Golang AWS authentication config used to sign requests to an AWS-hosted OpenSearch instance.
-* ?bulk-index={BOOLEAN}.
+* `bulk-index={BOOLEAN}`.
+A boolean value.
 If true then writes will be performed using a "bulk indexer".
 Default is true.
-* ?workers={INT}.
+* `workers={INT}`.
 The number of users to enable for bulk indexing.
 Default is 10.

 Where the value of the `client-uri` query parameter is a URL-escaped URI for instantiating a [opensearchapi.Client](https://pkg.go.dev/github.com/opensearch-project/opensearch-go/v4/opensearchapi#Client) instance using the [whosonfirst/go-whosonfirst-database/opensearch/client](https://github.com/whosonfirst/go-whosonfirst-database/tree/main/opensearch/client) package.